Paul McNamara

 Fellow, Australian College of Mental Health Nurses (ACMHN), since 2008

-Member, Queensland Nurses & Midwives Union, since 1995
+Member, Queensland Nurses & Midwives Union (QNMU), since 1995

 Member, Australian Clinical Supervision Association, renewed 2021